Search

 • Decreased night sweats, hot flashes and other symptoms of menopause

-As your body adjusts to the new levels of hormones it’s receiving, you may experience some side effects during the process.
-This includes:
+As your body adjusts to the new levels of hormones it’s receiving, you may experience some side effects during the process including:

 • Tiredness